jerich2121/jerich2121/README.md

 ### 📚 Ultimate Computer Science Roadmap
 [CS Video Courses](https://github.com/jerich2121/cs-video-courses)

-A curated collection of high-quality Computer Science courses and lectures from top universities.
+A curated collection of world-class Computer Science courses and video lectures from top universities — all in one place.

 ⭐ Star the repo if you find it helpful!

 ---